plavin/Computing-in-the-Real-World/README.md

 # Computing in the Real World
-A list of computer science papers that incorporate concepts from physics or derive physical limits on computer science.
+A list of computer science papers that incorporate concepts from physics or derive physical limits on computing.

 ## Time, Clocks, and the Ordering of Events in a Distributed System
 ### Leslie Lamport